Hirlam/Trac2Markdown.jl/docs/src/Phasing.md

    - for partners: alaro, arome, harmonie (but you may be more specific about harmonie-alaro or harmonie-arome)

  * Context and cycle:
-   - context: oper, double, dev   => refers to MF environment. dev => for partners
+   - context: oper, double, dev   # > refers to MF environment. dev> for partners
    - cycle example: 40_op1 (MF only), 40_bf.01 (bugfix), 40_t1 (pre-cycle during phasing)

  * Type of file/resource to be modified: